Clicky

 Jet skis are not that big and can use any boat launch made for larger boats, but it’s important to be respectful.

-Not all boat ramps at the launch are the same, some are longer than others, and jet skis don’t need the long ramps.
-Stick to the shorter ramps when launching your jet ski.
-If there are no signs, then use the ramp closest to the dock or the ramp furthest way from the deepest part of the water.
+Not all of them at the launch are the same, some are longer than others, and jet skis don’t need the long ramps.
+Stick to the shorter ones when launching your PWC.
+If there are no signs, then use the one closest to the dock or the one furthest way from the deepest part of the water.

 Check out my guide here on how to launch a jet ski from a trailer to learn more about the whole process.

-Slime builds up (algae) on the concrete and turns the ramp into a slippery surface that is easy to get hurt on (just ask me how I know).
+Slime builds up (algae) on the concrete and turns the concrete into a slippery surface that is easy to get hurt on (just ask me how I know).

 Tip: Avoid getting the back tires of your truck wet.
-It can be hard on some ramps, but wet tires don’t have as much traction as dry tires.
+It can be hard on some, but wet tires don’t have as much traction as dry tires.
 Keep a deck brush in the back of your truck if you launch on a slippery ramp, and clean where your tires will reach with the deck brush.
 The algae needs to be broken up, and the deck brush will help.
-I carry an extending deck brush like this one* for this exact reason.
+I carry an extending deck brush like this one (Amazon Link Ad) for this exact reason.

 4×4 Trucks

-I like staying away from ramps that don’t have docks or separators that I can tie my boat up, so I can park my truck and trailer.
+I like staying away from slips that don’t have docks or separators that I can tie up, so I can park my truck and trailer.
 You have many people who don’t know what they’re doing with powerful boats, and having the separation or place to put your boat out of the way is just a nice thing.

-I also like to avoid steep ramps.
-The steeper the ramp, the harder to launch and board a boat trailer.
-Then getting out of the ramp can be tricky when the ramp is too wet.
+I also like to avoid steep ones.
+The steeper the slip, the harder to launch and board a boat trailer.
+Then getting out of the ramp can be tricky when it’s too wet.

 For any boat or jet ski, there are a few things you should do before putting the boat up.